bellepmshen/mywebsite-hugo/content/portfolio/time_series_fb/index.md

 <!-- This would be a description of your sample project.
 You can add any content you'd like. -->

 <font><b><u>Project Goal</b></u></font><br>
-The goal of this project was to build an ARIMA (autoregressive integrated moving average) model to forecast the stock open price of FB on Aug.
-31, 2021 and the model was trained by the stock price from Aug 1 to 30, 2021.<br>
+The goal of this project was to build an ARIMA (autoregressive integrated moving average) model to forecast by using the stock open price of FB on Aug.
+31, 2021 and the model was trained by using the price from Aug 1 to 30, 2021.<br>

 <font><b><u>Library</b></u></font><br>
 We used Pandas for data analysis, matplotlib for visualization, NumPy & scikit-learn for model evaluation, and statsmodels for the ARIMA algorithm and Augmented Dickey-Fuller test.

 <font><b><u>ARIMA Model Requirements</b></u></font><br>
-In ARIMA model, the order of (P, D, Q) values should be decided and P represented autoregressive terms, D was the number of difference levels in order to get stationary data and Q standed for moving-average terms.<br>
+In this ARIMA model, the order of (P, D, Q) values should be decided and P represents autoregressive terms, D is the number of difference levels in order to get stationary data and Q stands for moving-average terms.<br>

-For selecting these values, plotting partial autocorrelation function & autocorrelation function could get the reference values of P and Q respectively by taking the cut-off point.<br>
+For selecting these values, plotting partial autocorrelation function (pacf) & autocorrelation function (acf) can get the reference values of P and Q respectively by taking the cut-off point.<br>

-By doing Augmented Dickey-Fuller test to obtain p-value, we could obtain what would be a good value of D with p-value < 0.05 which means the data was staionary.<br>
+By performing Augmented Dickey-Fuller test to obtain p-value, we can obtain what would be a good value of D with p-value < 0.05 which means the data was stationary.<br>

 <font><b><u>Data Analysis Result</b></u></font><br>
-By plotting partial autocorrelation function and utocorrelation function, 2 might be the good value for P, but we really could not see what might be a good value for Q.<br>
+By plotting pacf and acf, the value of "2" might be a good value for P, but we really could not see what a good value for Q might be.<br>

-And 1 difference level of the data would allow us to get p-value smaller than 0.05 by doing Augmented Dickey-Fuller test.<br>
+And one difference level of the data would allow us to get a p-value smaller than 0.05 by running the Augmented Dickey-Fuller test.<br>

 <font><b><u>Hyperparameters Tuning</b></u></font><br>
-Overall, those P, D, Q values we had from data analysis results were reference.
-We still needed to get the optimized ones from doing hyperparameters tuning, and to see which permutations of P, D, Q yields the smallest RMSE (Root Mean Square Error).
+Overall, those P, D, Q values we had from the above data analysis results only act as a reference.
+We still needed to get the optimized P, D, Q values from doing hyperparameter tuning, and to see which permutations of P, D, Q yields the smallest RMSE (Root Mean Square Error).

-p.s.: Because of it was like a regression problem, so RMSE would be a better metric to evaluate the model.<br>
+p.s.: Because this was similar to a regression problem, thus RMSE would be a better metric to evaluate the model.<br>

 <font><b><u>Results</b></u></font><br>
-From the hyperparameters tuning results, the best permutation of P, D, Q was obtained, so we would use this order to train the whole dataset to get the final ARIMA model to forecast the next day stock price.<br>
+From the hyperparameter tuning results, the best permutation of P, D, Q was obtained, so we would use this order to train the whole dataset getting the final ARIMA model for forecasting the next day stock price.<br>
-Then, we got the RMSE = $0.88 of the stock price on Aug.
+Resulting in an RMSE = $0.88 for the price on Aug.
 31.<br>

-For the detail codes and graphs, please check the GitHub link above :point_up_2:<br>
+For detail codes and graphs, please check the GitHub link above :point_up_2:<br>

 Want to get the next minute forecast? download my notebook <font color = "334AFF"><a href = "https://github.com/bellepmshen/time_series_FB_stock/blob/main/forecast.ipynb"><u>here</u></a></font> and run it by yourself!